vEnhance/1802/src/opt.typ

   being the smallest possible value.
 ]

-== [TEXT] Example where the easy case ends up requiring Lagrange multipliers for the boundary
+== [TEXT] Example of easy case that ends up using Lagrange multipliers for the boundary

 Now here's a case where the boundary requires Lagrange multipliers.
 So, it's really a hard-case optimization problem _within_ an easy-case optimization problem.